 MIGUEL ONYE: It's good to see that there's some happiness among the people in difficult times.

 FRAYER: Summertime is Spain's festival season.
 Villages across the country will honor their patron saints with more wild parties like this one through August.
 But come September, a hangover just might be waiting.
 For NPR News, I'm Lauren Frayer.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.